UPPMAX/UPPMAX-documentation/docs/courses_workshops/bianca_intro.md

 Are you just beginning to work with sensitive data in your research?
 If yes, welcome to a 1-day introduction to handling sensitive data on the UPPMAX cluster, Bianca.
 We will tell you about NAISS-SENS, how to login to Bianca, transfer files via wharf, basics of the Slurm workload manager and the module system.

-This is a workshop is intended for beginner users of Bianca.
+This workshop is intended for beginner users of Bianca.

 You do not need to be a member of a NAISS-SENS project in order to join the workshop.
 A SUPR course project will be available to all participants.
 The workshop will consist of both lectures and exercise sessions.